Jacob Frank: Early life

-The anti-Talmudists

-Consequent to these disclosures the congress of rabbis in Brody proclaimed a universal herem (excommunication) against all "impenitent heretics", and made it obligatory upon every pious Jew to seek them out and expose them.
-The Sabbateans informed Mikołaj Dembowski, the Catholic Bishop of Kamieniec Podolski, Poland, that they rejected the Talmud and recognized only the sacred book of Kabbalah, the Zohar, which did not contradict the Christian doctrine of the Trinity.
-They stated that they regarded the Messiah-Deliverer as one of the embodiments of the three divinities.

-The bishop took Frank and his followers (the "Anti-Talmudists", or "Zoharistic Jews") under his protection and in 1757 arranged a religious disputation between them and the rabbis of the traditionalist community.
-The Anti-Talmudists presented their theses, which began the intense dispute.
-The bishop sided in favour of the Frankists and also ordered the burning of all copies of the Talmud in Poland.
-10,000 volumes were destroyed, which was a tremendous loss for the Jewish libraries of that era.

-After the death of the bishop, the Sabbateans were subjected to severe persecution by the rabbis, although they succeeded in obtaining an edict from Augustus III of Poland guaranteeing them safety.

 Declaration of being a successor to Sabbatai Zevi

-At this critical moment Jacob Frank came to Iwania, proclaimed himself as a direct successor to Sabbatai Zevi and Osman Baba, and assured his adherents that he had received revelations from Heaven.
+At this critical moment Jacob Frank came to Iwania, proclaimed himself as a direct successor to Sabbatai Zevi and Otman Baba, and assured his adherents that he had received revelations from Heaven.
 These revelations called for the conversion of Frank and his followers to the Christian religion, which was to be a visible transition stage to the future "das" or religion to be revealed by Frank.
 In 1759 negotiations looking toward the conversion of the Frankists to Roman Catholicism were being actively carried on with the higher representatives of the Polish Church; at the same time the Frankists tried to secure another discussion with the rabbis.
 The Polish primate Łubieński and the papal nuncio Nicholas Serra were suspicious of the aspirations of the Frankists, but at the insistence of the administrator of the bishopric of Lwów, the canon Mikulski, the discussion was arranged.
 It was held in Lwów and was presided over by Mikulski.
-Protestant missionaries also tried to detour the Frankists to Protestantism, and a handful did join the Moravian church.
+Protestant missionaries also tried to detour the Frankists to Protestantism, and a handful did join the Moravian Church.